midnightntwrk/midnight-architecture/proposals/0022-compact-ledger-versions.md

 ### Midnight environments and promotion

 The Midnight Network will have a single Mainnet and a number of "testnets".
-We will focus on a specific pair of publid testnets: Preview and Preprod.
+We will focus on a specific pair of public testnets: Preview and Preprod.

 The **Midnight Mainnet** (Mainnet for short) is the Midnight Network blockchain itself.
-It will have periodic upgrades and sometimes hard forkes.
+It will have periodic upgrades and sometimes hard forks.

 The **Prepoduction Testnet** (Preprod for short) is a public testnet that will be upgraded to the expected next version of Mainnet when a Mainnet upgrade is announced.